Polycystic ovarian syndrome

 Biochemical hyperandrogenism is based on the measurement of free testosterone, free androgen index, or calculated bioavailable testosterone, androstenedione and dehydroepiandrosterone sulphate 20.

 Anti-Müllerian hormone (AMH) levels are generally increased, and there is emerging evidence for the utility of AMH in the diagnosis of PCOS.
-At the time of writing, there is insufficient assay standardization and validation, and AMH should not be used in the diagnosis of PCOS at this stage 18
+The most recent (2023) diagnostic criteria had added AMH as an alternative to ultrasound appearance of polycystic ovarian morphology 23

 Ovaries may be normal in PCOS, and conversely, polycystic ovarian morphology (PCOM) may be seen in women without the syndrome.
 However, it is well accepted that women with PCOS tend to have larger ovaries with an increased number of follicles.

-The specific diagnostic cut-offs, however, have been the subject of debate and revision in recent years.
-The updated diagnostic criteria at the time of review are based on a 2018 international consensus guideline 18
+The specific diagnostic cut-offs, however, have been the subject of debate and revision.
+The updated diagnostic criteria at the time of review (c.
+2024) are based on the 2023 international consensus guideline 23

-In patients >8 years post menarche, and using a high-frequency endovaginal probe:
+In patients >8 years post menarche, criteria for PCOM are:

 This supersedes the initial Rotterdam criteria of ≥12 follicles and interim recommendations of 24 or 25 follicles per ovary.
 The presence of a single multifollicular ovary is sufficient to provide the sonographic criterion for PCOS 2.